CsabaDu/CsabaDu.DynamicTestData/README.md

 MSTest sample codes are incidentally based on TestData properties' object array.

-You can assert the valid parameters in MSTest framework with the following method:
+You can assert the `DemoClass' in MSTest framework with the following methods:

 ```csharp
 using Microsoft.VisualStudio.TestTools.UnitTesting;